 - CCR’s conventional rearend set-up is also an excellent way to go.
 It’s much less expensive than the Jag, and it’s easier to set up the low pressure hydraulics for the drum brakes.
 With transverse leaf springs modified to 1 3/4″ wide, and CCR’s installation details, you can have a very neat, good running, and low cost rearend.

 - CCR modifies Corvair units for their steering system, because they look good, they’re lightweight, low-cost, and parts are easy to get (over one million Corvairs were sold).
 You don’t have to notch the body of the car or make holes in the side.
 Everything runs parallel to the frame.
 There is good leg room to get in and out of the car.

 - CCR’s motor mount system is simple, and it works well.
 Throughout the plan sets, full size patterns and step-by-step procedures clearly show the techniques for building or modifying your car.

 After you have fabricated your parts and assembled them all together they should look like the completed chassis pictured here.
-This is exactly the same top quality chassis that CCR manufactures in its shop.
+This is exactly the same top quality chassis that CCR manufactures in its shop for their T-Bucket kits and complete cars.
 Work carefully and in no time you will have a rugged chassis that has been developed and perfected through years of street rodding experience.
 This chassis is engineered to work right, to be trouble free and to give you the ride you want.